zzhangjii/learning-library/oci-library/qloudable/Grafana/Compute Monitoring using Grafana.md

 ```
 **NOTE:** User name is opc.
 This will enable port forwarding on local host which is needed to access Grafana dash board later on

-**HINT:** If ‘Permission denied error’ is seen, ensure you are using ‘-i’ in the ssh command
+**HINT:** If 'Permission denied error' is seen, ensure you are using '-i' in the ssh command

-13. Enter ‘Yes’ when prompted for security message
+13. Enter 'Yes' when prompted for security message

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/OCI_Quick_Start/img/RESERVEDIP_HOL0014.PNG" alt="image-alt-text" height="100" width="100">

 14. Verify opc@<COMPUTE_INSTANCE_NAME> appears on the prompt

 ## Practice 3: Install Grafana and stress tool on compute instance

+**As part of preperation for this lab, a dynamic group and IAM policy was created.
+This configuration enables Grafana based monitoring on the compute instance.
+Below 2 policy statements are already configured though for any new deployment they must be configured under IAM Policy.**
+**allow group grafana to read metrics in tenancy**
+**allow group grafana to read compartments in tenancy**

 1. Switch to ssh session to compute install.
 Install Grafana, Enter Command:
 ```